Hollister High School (California): Dancing for Diana

 In early 2010, Hollister High School's Associated Student Body came together to help raise money for Diana Magaña, who at the time was a freshman student who was battling cancer.
 The ASB set a goal of $15,000, and ended up surpassing this with an end amount of over $22,000.
 The students put together a viral dancing video which reached all over the globe.
 This, along with their Benefit Ball dance, helped the surrounding community come together and raise money for Diana.
 In February 2012, Diana died at the age of 17.

 Athletics

 The schools athletics teams are known by the school's mascot, the Haybaler, or more commonly the 'Balers.
 The school's colors are red and white.
 The team competes in 13 sports in the Monterey Bay League as part of the Central Coast Section.

-The arch rival for the Balers is the Gilroy Mustangs.
-The team's annual football game is called the Prune Bowl, named for the trees that used to line Highway 25, which connects the two cities.
-Hollister has dominated the game in recent years, winning eight of the past ten games and holding a 30-23-1 advantage since the VFW Memorial Trophy came into existence in 1956.
-The trophy goes annually to the game's winner.
+The 'Balers' arch-rivals are the Gilroy Mustangs.
+From 1956 through 2012 (except in 1967), the teams played annually in the Prune Bowl, named for the trees that used to line Highway 25, which connects the two cities.
+The VFW Memorial Trophy was awarded each year to the game's winner.
+The last Prune Bowl took place in 2012, with the Balers claiming a 70–0 victory over the Mustangs and ending the series with a 32-23-1 lead.